cortex-lab/phy/design/merge-view-architecture.md

    independent domain authorities.
 3. Similarity reference is an explicit cluster ID.
 4. The reference occupies the blue presentation slot.
-5. Merge row order and presentation/color order are independent.
+5. Presentation/color order is Merge row order followed by Similarity selection order.
-6. Moving a cluster between Similarity and Merge does not change the effective selection or emit a public selection update.
+6. Moving a cluster between Similarity and Merge does not change membership, but emits a public selection update when it changes presentation order.
 7. Related state changes are applied transactionally; observers see only valid before and after states.
 8. Cancellation restores the exact entry snapshot.